Pasteur Institute of Iran: Early activities of the institute

 With the establishment of Pasteur Institute of Iran, inoculants and smallpox vaccines have become common in the country.
 The vaccines produced by Pasteur Institute of Iran also covered other countries in the region such as Iraq, Afghanistan, Pakistan, and Egypt.
 In the following years, researchers at Pasteur Institute of Iran played an important role in the eradication of smallpox in the Middle East.

 Dr. Abolghasem Bahrami went to the Pasteur Institute in Paris in early 1922 and returned to Tehran with a historic Pasteur strain and set up the rabies department at the Pasteur Institute of Iran.
 Rabies was a serious health problem in the country at the time.
 The concurrent method of injecting serum and vaccine, demonstrated by Pasteur Institute of Iran, was soon included in the World Health Organization's guidelines for treatment and prevention of rabies.
 Only with this intervention, Pasteur Institute of Iran could be considered as one of the saviors of humanity.
 Due to the valuable services of the rabies department at the regional and international level, in 1973, it was selected as the WHO collaborating center for rabies control and research.

 BCG department was also established after World War II, and 238 million children from 22 countries used the BCG vaccine produced in Pasteur Institute of Iran.
 Early in the establishment of Pasteur Institute of Iran, the study of tuberculosis began in the country.
 After Pasteur Institute of Iran raised the issue of combating tuberculosis in 1952, the TB control organization was set up in the country.

-The vaccine and microbiology departments have also done decades of heavy work.
 Some viral diseases, such as polio, have also been studied since the institute's establishment.
 One of the most important indigenous microbial diseases in Iran was typhoid fever.
 Pasteur Institute of Iran, since its first years of establishment, developed an anti-typhoid vaccine based on native microbes.